evanc108/Tally/backend/TESTING.md

 ### Scenario B — Direct Pull Fallback (Tier 2)

 Members have $0 Tally balance, but Alice has a linked Plaid account.
+Bob taps his personal token at a store — the backend resolves his token to the group and checks all members.
 The mock Plaid client returns a non-zero balance, exercising the direct pull path.

 ```bash
 # Confirm no wallet balance by checking group state